AI Weekly Roundup: Sovereign Compute, Coding Milestones, and Memory Upgrades

 Source: MarkTechPost

-Most AI learns coding by reading static text, but Meta’s 32-billion-parameter Code World Model learns by watching code execute.
-Instead of studying syntax alone, it analyses execution traces — step-by-step logs of what Python does when it runs.
+Most AI learns coding by reading static text, but Meta’s Code World Model (CWM) learns by watching code execute.
+Meta’s Code World Model is a 32-billion-parameter open-weights LLM that learns from execution traces — step-by-step logs of what Python does when it runs — instead of studying syntax alone.

 Code that understands its own consequences is a different beast entirely.
 When AI learns from execution rather than just syntax, we get assistants that think like engineers, not just text generators.